rodgersxy/airbnb-clone-project/README.md

 2. **Clarity**: Clearly defined properties guide developers and designers, reducing misinterpretation and maintaining visual harmony.
 3. **Efficiency**: Saves time during development by providing a reference for styling decisions.
 4. **Scalability**: Establishes a design system that can be reused and scaled for future features or updates.

+## Project Roles and Responsibilities

+### Roles and Key Responsibilities

+- **Project Manager**: Oversees project timelines, resources, and deliverables to ensure goals are met on time and within scope.
+- **Frontend Developers**: Build the user interface using React, TailwindCSS, and TypeScript; ensure responsiveness and seamless user experience.
+- **Backend Developers**: Develop and maintain the server, database, and APIs; ensure secure and efficient data handling.
+- **Designers**: Create wireframes, mockups, and visual assets; ensure the design aligns with branding and user needs.
+- **QA/Testers**: Test for bugs and usability issues; ensure the application functions as intended across devices.
+- **DevOps Engineers**: Manage deployment pipelines, server infrastructure, and CI/CD processes; ensure system reliability.
+- **Product Owner**: Defines project vision, prioritizes tasks, and provides clear requirements to the team.
+- **Scrum Master**: Facilitates Agile processes, resolves team blockers, and ensures the team adheres to Scrum practices.

+### Contribution to Project Success
+Each role contributes uniquely to ensure a high-quality, user-focused product is delivered efficiently, meeting both business and user needs.